Councillor Ashbee, presented her report to Council, covering the

 The Leader replied

-to Councillor Everitt’s comments with the following
+to Councillor Everitt’s comments

 Piper as Leader of the Thanet Independent Group made the following